Hikma Pharma shares slip on FDA warning for Portugal plant

 The drugmaker did not specify what the issues were but said it did not anticipate any impact on its full-year financial forecast or the manufacturing or distribution of products from the plant.

-Hikma makes powder, liquid and lyophilised injectible drugs at the Portugal plant, which started in 1997.
+Hikma makes powder, liquid and lyophilized injectible drugs at the Portugal plant, which started in 1997.

 However, Citi Research analysts said Hikma had a dedicated R&D line in Portugal and the warning letter would impact approval of new products from that facility.